Evo-Forge/ui-test/README.md

 ### Data table

 The solution will be written with JavaScript/HTML/CSS.
-You have the freedom to work with whatever technology you like *(React / Angular / Ember / others)*.
+You have the freedom to work with whatever technology you like *(React / Angular / Vue)*.
 We will provide you with a mock JSON which contains all the necessary data to work with and can be found in the `src/resources` directory of this repository.

 ### Specs (which you will also find in the demo)